tomaszmichalak/experience-manager-learn.en/help/forms/document-services/generate-multi-record-pdf.md

 * [Download and save the xml data file to your file system](assets/multirecords.xml)
 * [Point your browser to Felix web console](http://localhost:4502/system/console/bundles)
 * [Deploy DevelopingWithServiceUser Bundle](https://forms.enablementadobe.com/content/DemoServerBundles/AEMFormsDocumentServices.core-1.0-SNAPSHOT.jar).
-* [Deploy Custom AEMFormsDocumentServices Bundle](https://forms.enablementadobe.com/content/DemoServerBundles/AEMFormsDocumentServices.core-1.0-SNAPSHOT.jar).This is custom bundle which generates the pdf's using the OutputService API
+* [Deploy Custom AEMFormsDocumentServices Bundle](https://forms.enablementadobe.com/content/DemoServerBundles/AEMFormsDocumentServices.core-1.0-SNAPSHOT.jar).Custom bundle which generates the pdf's using the OutputService API
 * [Point your browser to package manager](http://localhost:4502/crx/packmgr/index.jsp)
 * [Import and install the package](assets/generate-multiple-pdf-from-xml.zip).
 This package contains html page which allows you to drop the template and data files.
 * [Point your browser to MultiRecords.html](http://localhost:4502/content/DocumentServices/Multirecord.html?)